IT Guide to Enterprise In-Store Music: Technology for Multi-Location Stores

 Creating a Unified Music Strategy

-When you have one storefront or restaurant, you can leave a music player and basic sound system set up, and show each employee and manager how to operate the hardware to play specific playlists that you have created.
+When you have one storefront or restaurant, you can leave a music player and basic sound system setup, and show each employee and manager how to operate the hardware to play specific playlists that you have created.
 Although you can reproduce this setup in a second, and even third, location, eventually you will need a more centralized library to keep the music in each of your stores close to your brand.
 This requires a unified strategy that combines hardware and software with your brand identity.

 If you’ve relied on a commercial music streaming service, you may consider working with a company that can tailor your playlists based on genre, mode, tempo, or tone.
 You may also consider working with a music service that has its own unique catalogue to choose from, so your store will sound unlike other stores around you.